adelansari/steam_workshop_collection/README.md

 This project consists of two main files:

   - **config.py:** Centralizes configuration settings.
 Update the following variables as needed:
   - `EDGE_PROFILE_PATH`: Path to your Edge user data profile.
   - `EDGE_DRIVER_PATH`: Path to your Edge WebDriver executable.
   - `COLLECTION_IDS`: Dictionary mapping collection names (e.g., "Characters", "Vehicles", "Tracks") to their Steam collection IDs.
+  - **Cache Storage:** Cache files are now stored per tag in the `cache/` folder, with each tag in its own JSON file.
+You can clear or inspect these files independently.
   - `WORKSHOP_BASE_URL` & `SHARED_FILE_DETAILS_URL`: Base URLs for Steam Workshop and shared file details.
 Update as appropriate to target other games.

 - **steam_collection_bot.py:** Contains the main logic that: